weird-science-avc/lisa/README.md

 rosrun lisa teleop_key
 ```

-The Teleoperator (Keyboard) listens to the keyboard and publishes Twist
+The Teleoperator (Keyboard) listens to the keyboard and publishes
-messages to control the robot.
+steering and velocity messages.

 #### Publishes
+* `/lisa/cmd_steering` - The target steering from [-1.0,1.0]; this is
+  unitless and is meant to represent steer all left (1.0) and all right
+  (-1.0) and continously in between.
-* `/lisa/twist` - The Twist message with the target velocities.
+* `/lisa/cmd_velocity` - The target velocity in m/s.

 ### IMU Simulator